 Scientific knowledge has also come a long way since the early 1900s.
 We can quite confidently say that refined sugar and alcohol use kills more people per year than cannabis use alone.
 Why do we legislate against cannabis in an edible so much, when it can be said that perhaps the refined sugar in some edibles is far more dangerous to take on too regular a basis?
 There is no evidence that marijuana gives you diabetes – there is plenty of evidence saying that refined sugar does.
 As for cannabis, there is more and more evidence coming out about its medical benefits as opposed to its harms (including for diabetes, as Butch McCurdy can attest to!).

 Marijuana has also been legal for a lot longer than it’s been illegal, and it’s a tendency of humans to think of the history of their lifetimes as being the history of all the world ever.
 We must also remember that there are places, towns and countries in South and Central America, Africa, Asia, Europe and, well, the world over where cannabis use is tolerated or acceptable.

 Whether all of these places the world over are also LGBT-friendly as well depends very much on the locale!
 Similarly, as surprising as it may seem, not all LGBT-friendly places are going to be canna-friendly (e.g. a drug rehabilitation programme focussing on treating LGBT people, but still adhering to a 12-step drug treatment plan).
 Culture and history is important and plays a big part of whether one thing or another is tolerated or accepted.

 We have hopefully given you something to think about.
 In the meantime, have a happy Pride (and happy upcoming 4th of July), and feel free to add your thoughts and comments below.
-Oh, and keep tuning into Elevate the Conversation every Wednesday at 6pm!
+If you’re looking to get a medical marijuana card get in touch!